 What to expect in your fourth trimester once home

-How parents feel once they return home can vary, I often find new parents can be excited, emotional and shattered all at once, which is completely normal.
+How parents feel once they return home can vary, I often find new parents starting their fourth trimester journey can be excited, emotional and shattered all at once, which is completely normal.
 Remember that your body and mind has just gone through a monumental change and your hormones are still adjusting too, so don’t be hard on yourself and make sure you rest as much as possible to aid your recovery.

 Fourth trimester product essentials

-To help prepare for those first few weeks back home, I would recommend you have the below essentials ready and available.
+To help prepare for those first few weeks back home, I would recommend you have the below essentials ready and available at the start of your fourth trimester journey.

 Baby wear – including baby grows, socks, hats and shoes